Technology Fundamentals and False Bubble Detection: Evidence from Dot-Com and AI Episodes: Robustness Tests: Identification and Specification

 This finding has important implications.
 The cointegrating relationship between log prices and technology proxies is not stable over the training periods.
 For the dot-com era (1975--1990), this is unsurprising: the technology-growth nexus evolved dramatically as IT transitioned from mainframes to personal computers to networked systems.
 For the AI era (2006--2019), instability reflects the transition from mobile and cloud computing to the nascent AI paradigm, with the patent coefficient (capturing innovation composition) absorbing most of the structural change, as the training-window analysis of Section \ref{subsec:training_stability} confirms.

 The Hansen rejection does not invalidate the technology-adjusted test, but it qualifies the interpretation.
 The DOLS estimates represent an average technology-price relationship over the training period, and the adjustment is valid insofar as this average captures the typical equilibrium.
-The training-window analysis provides reassurance: despite parameter instability, the qualitative conclusions are robust.
-In particular, the AI-era non-rejection finding holds across all 121~training windows, even as individual coefficients vary substantially.
-The dot-com results are more fragile, with the GSADF statistic crossing the critical value as the training window shifts, though the qualitative interpretation (a genuine speculative peak in 1999--2000) is supported across the majority of specifications.
+The training-window analysis provides reassurance for the AI-era application: the non-rejection finding holds across all 121~training windows, even as individual coefficients vary substantially.
+The dot-com results are more fragile, with the GSADF statistic crossing the critical value as the training window shifts, though residual explosiveness around the 1999--2000 peak appears across many specifications.
 Future work could address parameter instability more formally through time-varying coefficient approaches, such as the \citet{BierensMartins2010} time-varying cointegration framework or state-space models with Kalman-filtered parameters.

 \begin{landscape}

 \end{landscape}

 \begin{landscape}